Thunderbird Entertainment: Queen of the Oil Patch

 Queen of the Oil Patch is a Canadian documentary series that premiered in 2018.
 It follows the inspirational journey of one man with two spirits – Massey Whiteknife and Iceis Rain – working to break down barriers in the heart of Alberta oil country.
 Having faced both childhood sexual abuse and bullying as a teenager because he was gay, Whiteknife first created the drag persona of Iceis Rain after being diagnosed with post-traumatic stress disorder.
-According to Whiteknife, Iceis Rain helped him to become more secure and confident in himself and his business career, and to heal from his childhood emotional traumas.
+According to Whiteknife, Iceis Rain helped him to become more secure and confident in himself and his business career, and to heal from his childhood emotional trauma.

-The series is produced for APTN in collaboration with Kah-Kitowak Films.
+The series was produced for APTN in collaboration with Kah-Kitowak Films.
 Season two premiered on June 7, 2020.

 Worst to First

-Worst to First is a Canadian lifestyle series that features contractors Sebastian Sevallo and Mickey Fabbiano, as they guide aspiring homeowners through the journey of purchasing and renovating undervalued and outdated homes in the Greater Vancouver area, aiming to transform them from the worst in the neighborhood to the best on the block.
+Worst to First is a Canadian lifestyle series that features contractors Sebastian Sevallo and Mickey Fabbiano as they guide aspiring homeowners through the journey of purchasing and renovating undervalued and outdated homes in the Greater Vancouver area, aiming to transform them from the worst in the neighborhood to the best on the block.
 For the second season, Catherine Yuen, a Vancouver-based interior designer, was added to the series.
-It is produced for HGTV Canada.
+It was produced for HGTV Canada.

 Heavy Rescue: 401

 Heavy Rescue: 401 is a Canadian factual TV series that premiered on Discovery Canada in October 2016.
 It was the most-watched premiere in the Discovery network's history.
 It is an indirect spin-off of Highway Thru Hell.
-The show focuses on the work of heavy recovery operators in Southern Ontario that work to keep the region's highways clear of wrecks and keep traffic moving.
-This is no easy task, as these roads are among the busiest in the world, with up to 400,000 vehicles passing through every day.
-In addition to airing on Discovery Canada, the series also streams globally on Netflix, and airs on The Weather Channel in the United States.
+The show focuses on the work of heavy recovery operators in Southern Ontario who work to keep the region's highways clear of wrecks and keep traffic moving.
+These roads are among the busiest in the world, with up to 400,000 vehicles passing through every day.
+In addition to airing on Discovery Canada, the series also streams globally on Netflix, and airs on the Weather Channel in the United States.
 Season 5 premiered on Discovery Canada in January 2021.
 Season 6 is currently in production.